“Oh, look, there’s a horseback rider on the mountain”.

 William saw Baqueano Zamora’s shape deteriorate over the years; however, Zamora would never complain and struggle for life.
 He died on November, 30th 1892 and was buried in Punta Arenas, in the cemetery of Plaza Lautaro that existed until 1894.
 It was estimated to be 86 years old.

 Zamora’s spirit still guides local gauchos through Patagonia’s vastness.
-And he also guides local hikers and wanderers from Patagonia’s most iconic mountains, surrounded by some majestic beauty.
+And he also guides local hikers and wanderers from Patagonia’s most iconic mountains, surrounded by some majestic beauty (see this wonderful article by Outside Magazine).